 Welcome back to The Queue, the daily Q&A column in which the WoW Insider team answers your questions about the

 World of Warcraft.
-If all goes as planned, Matthew Rossi will be your host today.
+Matthew Rossi will be your host today.

 Read more →

 Filed under: The Queue, Warlords of Draenor